moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 Initialization of properties is carried out during planning of the entire task hierarchy.
-You can therefore specify a priority hierarchy on a per-property-basis from where the stage should get the inforation for its properties.
+You can therefore specify a priority hierarchy on a per-property-basis from where the stage should get the information for its properties.

 E.g. use the ``MANUAL`` flag if you want to explicitly configure a (set) of properties from a property map. ``MANUAL`` takes precedence over all the other flags.